magicwheel/magicwheel/README.md

 ## Architecture

 Magicwheel is agent-based.
 Once the agent is downloaded from the server, the server is no longer in use.
+Browsers may get the agent from different domains and still communicate.

 The agents use a signaling server (at this point a single one) to establish WebRTC data channels, over which they publish and execute multi-user applications, as well as share resources using a map-reduce strategy.